-1. the Articles of Incorporation, the Prospectus and the Key Investor Information Document; 2. the Management Fund Service Agreement between the Management Company and the Company; 3. the Depositary Bank and Paying Agreement between the Company and RBC Investor Services Bank S.A.; 4. the Investment Advisory Agreement between the Management Company and Robeco Institutional Asset Management B.V.; 5. the Investment Fund Service Agreement between the Management Company and RBC Investor Services Bank S.A.; 6. the Registrar and Transfer Agency Agreement between the Management Company and RBC Investor Services Bank S.A.; 7. the Domiciliary and Listing Agent Agreement between the Company and RBC Investor Services Bank S.A.; and 8.
-Robeco's Risk Management process.
+1. the Articles of Incorporation of the Company; the Prospectus and the Key Investor Information Document of the Company; 2. the Management Fund Service Agreement between the Management Company and the Company;

+3. the Depositary Bank and Paying Agreement between the Company and RBC Investor Services Bank S.A.; 4. the Investment Advisory Agreement between the Management Company and Robeco Institutional Asset Management B.V.; 5. the Investment Fund Service Agreement between the Management Company and RBC Investor Services Bank S.A.; 6. the Registrar and Transfer Agency Agreement between the Management Company and RBC Investor Services Bank S.A.; 7. the Domiciliary and Listing Agent Agreement between the Company and RBC Investor Services Bank S.A.; and 8.
+Robeco's Risk management process.